 4. Attention agility - the habit of mindfully “paying attention to the way we pay attention”.
 Becoming aware of how our attention cycles work, our natural limits, what diverts it, and what helps us refuel and sustain it, so that we can facilitate our ability to focus by designing our commitments and environments with this precious resource in mind.

-5. Belief agility – the habit of noticing the incomplete and inaccurate beliefs that are shaping our emotional life, our decisions and our behaviors.
-Understanding how our culture, language, and interactions with others have shaped our nonverbal unconscious and often self-limiting beliefs.
-The habit of bringing beliefs into awareness, compassionately challenging them, consciously designing our beliefs, and facilitating our inner nonverbal learner to integrate the new beliefs that support our growth, development is a requirement for staying open to new learning.
+5. Belief agility – the habit of noticing the unarticulated, incomplete and inaccurate beliefs that are shaping our emotional life, decisions and behaviors.
+Understanding how our culture, language, and interactions with others shape our nonverbal unconscious and often self-limiting beliefs.
+The habit of bringing beliefs into awareness, compassionately challenging them, consciously designing our beliefs, and facilitating our own inner team to integrate the new beliefs that support our growth, development is a requirement for staying open to new learning.
 Knowledge is advancing so fast today that today our beliefs need to be more like “working assumptions” that we are ready to let go of as new insights emerge.
 Our personal growth and evolution of wisdom DEMAND mastering this skill and cultivating it into a habit.

 6. Learning agility – the habit of recognizing when we have a need to learn something new, and when we need to “unlearn” something.
-Understanding that learning requires patience and an an open mind, we develop the habit of becoming willing to practice, to tolerate and even encourage mistakes, and the habit of acknowledging, appreciating and celebrating our own efforts and allowing progress to be slow is vital to teaching ourselves new habits and changing old ones.
+Understanding that learning requires patience and an an open mind, we develop the habit of becoming willing to tolerate and even encourage making mistakes.
+The habit of self-acknowledging, appreciating and celebrating our own efforts and allowing progress to be slow is vital to teaching ourselves new habits and changing old ones.
 Learning agility is essential to breaking through procrastination.
 Realizing that procrastination is often a learned habit and a form of feedback to yourself empowers you to “listen to your resistance” and use it to learn and design solutions that support you in moving from stuckness into action.
-If we aren’t putting what we know into action, some ingredient of full learning is missing, rather than “blame” or criticize ourselves that learning “should” be easy, we seek to figure out what is needed to complete the learning.
+If you aren’t putting what you think you know into action, some ingredient of full learning or mastery is missing.
+Rather than “blame” or criticize ourselves that learning “should” be easy, the agile learner seeks to figure out what is needed to inspire deeper learning and ultimately taking action.

-8. Expectation agility – the habit of articulating and clarifying the expectations and assumptions that are at the root of all inner conflict, frustration, disappointment and dissatisfaction.
+8. Expectation agility – the habit of articulating and clarifying the expectations and assumptions which are at the root of inner conflict, frustration, disappointment and dissatisfaction.
 When expectations are clear, you become able to openly and confidently negotiate and re-negotiating expectations with people.
-The art of agilizing expectations is essential to designing flexibility AND follow-through into our commitments without becoming “prisoners of our promises.”
-They are the basis on which we compare ourselves to others and deeply shape the way we judge ourselves.
-Ineffective expectations are usually too rigid or too loose and wreak havoc in our lives and with our productivity.
+The art of agilizing expectations is essential to designing flexibility AND follow-through into our commitments and avoiding the trap of becoming a “prisoner of your promises.”
+Expectations are often used to compare ourselves to others and deeply shape the way we judge ourselves and others.
+Unclear, unspoken expectations are usually too rigid or too loose and wreak havoc in our lives and with our productivity.
 They deeply shape our ability to function in life.
-The habit of being able to modify and adjust our expectations to fit the realities of our present circumstances is the foundation of our ability to motivate ourselves and find greater life satisfaction.
+The habit of being able to modify and adjust our expectations to fit the realities of our present circumstances is a foundation of our ability to motivate ourselves and cultivate sustainable success and greater life satisfaction.

-If you like this article and wish to share it with others I would be honored, however I ask you to only share quotes and link them back to this article as it will be updated often.
-If you really want to reprint it contact me to discuss how you would like to use it.
+If you like this article and wish to share it with others I would be honored.
+Just include a link back to this article.
+If you would like to reprint it contact me to discuss how you would like to use it.